Co-occurring conditions and autism

 Find out more

-How common is Tourette syndrome in children with autism spectrum disorder?
+How common is Tourette syndrome in autistic children?

-About 4-5% of children with autism spectrum disorder (ASD) have Tourette syndrome and another 9-12% have tics of some kind.
+About 4-5% of autistic children have Tourette syndrome and another 9-12% have tics of some kind.
 Tourette syndrome or motor tics are more common in children with moderate to severe intellectual disability.

 How is Tourette syndrome treated?